Pros / It was easier to fill and empty the oil in the DualDaddy than with any other fryer we tested.

-VERDICT / The Presto DualDaddy produced spotty results with little temperature control.
-It doesn't have many of convenient features we looked for, like a timer, cover, or a frying basket, but with a little practice, it could be an inexpensive option for frying your favorite foods.
+Verdict / The Presto DualDaddy produced spotty results.
+It doesn't have many of the features we looked for, but with a little practice, it is an inexpensive option for frying your favorite foods.

-This deep fat fryer has a simple design: It's essentially a heavy-duty, cast aluminum bucket that holds up to eight cups of oil.
+The inexpensive Presto DualDaddy electric deep fryer is essentially a heavy-duty, cast aluminum bucket that holds up to 8 cups of oil.
 You don’t get a mesh basket to hold your food – it simply cooks in the oil, and you use the included scoop to retrieve items.
 In our tests, it took 20 minutes for this 1,500-watt fryer to reach optimum temperature, and it took eight minutes to recover its temperature once we added food to the fryer.
 That is much slower than average on both counts.

-You don’t get an adjustable thermostat; there is only temperature setting.
-The fryer cooks up to 4.2 pounds of food per batch, the most of any fryer we tested.
-Presto includes a divider so if you're cooking two separate foods, say fish and chips, you can keep both items separate.
-Presto also includes a snap-on lid, so once you've finished frying and the unit has cooled down, you can cover it and store it out of sight.
+You don’t get an adjustable thermostat because there is only one temperature setting.
+The DualDaddy cooks up to 4.2 pounds of food per batch, the most of any fryer we tested.
+Presto includes a divider so you can cook two types of food, say fish and chips, separately but at the same time.
+This model also comes with a snap-on lid, so once you finish frying and the bucket has cooled, you can cover and store it.

-Presto’s DualDaddy both benefits and suffers from its simple design.
-This unit doesn't come with several of the features or accessories as other deep fryers we reviewed.
-For instance, there aren't any metal mesh baskets to hold your food, it doesn’t come with any indicator lights to tell you if the unit is on or the oil has reached optimal cooking temperature.
+The Presto DualDaddy both benefits and suffers from its simple design.
+It lacks several of the features and accessories other deep fryers we reviewed include.
+For example, it doesn’t have an indicator light to tell you if the unit is on or if the oil has reached optimal cooking temperature.
 There also isn’t a timer, and the fryer doesn’t have a lid or screen to prevent oil from splattering while you cook.

-The DualDaddy is among the least-safe deep fryers we tested.
-While the fryer has plastic handles located on both sides of the bucket, we don't recommend moving it once it's plugged in.
-The exterior of this fryer gets extremely hot.
-In our tests, the exterior reached 228 degrees Fahrenheit – hot enough that brushing up against it could deliver a severe burn.
-The deep fryer does have skid-resistant feet to prevent slipping and a magnetic safety cord you can quickly remove to cut off power in case of an emergency.
+The DualDaddy is among the least safe deep fryers we tested.
+While it has plastic handles on both sides of the bucket, we don't recommend moving it once it's plugged in since the exterior gets extremely hot.
+In our tests, the outside reached 228 degrees Fahrenheit – hot enough that brushing up against it could deliver a severe burn.
+However, this deep fryer has skid-resistant feet to keep it from sliding and a magnetic safety cord you can quickly remove to cut off power in case of an emergency.
 Presto offers a two-year warranty, which is longer than average.